Saikiran8/Saikiran8/readme.md

 ## 🌟 Projects
 ### Infrastructure as Code
-- Built AWS infrastructure using Terraform, incorporating VPC networking, EC2, RDS, and secure S3.
+- Built GCP infrastructure using Terraform, incorporating VPC networking, Compute Engine, MySQL, and secure buckets.
 - Automated AMI provisioning with HashiCorp Packer and configured GitHub Actions for CI/CD.

 ### Snowflake Infra Pipeline with Terraform and GitHub Actions